 If you know all of these except for Marketing, say, then this is where you will need to invest some time and effort.
 You can find a wealth of information by utilizing the traditional data sources such as chambers of commerce, major cities' websites, trade associations, the US Census Bureau, trade journals, magazine and online articles and advertising, etc. Performing keyword searches on Google, or Ask will bring up websites to check out.
 Following are some places to start:

-marketing plan for graphic design business
+freelance graphic design business plan

-business budget definition
+annual business budget template excel